cleanappio/cleanapp-mobile/README.md

         ***You have to set a full path like /home/... or /Users/..., without variables like $HOME etc.***

+#### Configure Mapbox API dowload API key

+1. Make sure the Mapbox download token is created.
+    *   All public scopes are to be checked
+    *   DOWNLOADS:READ from secret scopes is to be checked

+1. Modify the cleanapp.properties file created in the step above.
+Add the following line there:
+    ```
+    mapbox.downloadsToken=<The key>
+    ```

 #### Install and test the release version on the device
 1. Make sure the developer mode on the devise is enabled, https://developer.android.com/studio/debug/dev-options?authuser=3
 1. Uninstall any existing CleanApp applicationon teh device